Dick Harmon: What's the foundation of making NFL teams notice? BYU's Ed Lamb explains what draft taught him

 It starts way before seasons begin, and it never ends.

-Create film that collaborates the story numbers tell.
+Create film that corroborates the story numbers tell.